z720/angular-brunch/README.md

 Notes:

 - Karma will run tests on save.
-To insure that changes are saved be sure to have `npm start` or `npm run-script dev` running in the console
+To insure that changes are saved be sure to have `npm start` or `npm run dev` running in the console
 - You can set the browsers that you would like to target in the `/test/karma.conf.js` file E.g. `browser = ["ChromeCanary", "Firefox"]`

 ### End to end testing

 * Run the app in development mode as described above using a separate terminal
-* `npm run-script test-e2e` to run e2e tests with [karma](http://karma-runner.github.io) using protractor
+* `npm run test-e2e` to run e2e tests with [karma](http://karma-runner.github.io) using protractor
 * Be aware that changing the SCSS files will compile the new CSS while the server is running, but that it won't trigger a e2e test reload, you'll have to manually relaunch the test server fow now

 ### Common issues